working-group-two/engineering-blog/pages/career.md

     {% include office.html icon="location" name="Stockholm" address="Fleminggatan 20,<br> 11226 Stockholm (Sweden)" %}
     {% include office.html icon="location" name="Trondheim" address="Olav Tryggvasons gate 30,<br> 7011 Trondheim (Norway)" %}
 </div>

-## We're hiring
-*   **Ops and infrastructure engineers** to help us build a secure, flexible and scalable infrastructure (experience with AWS and Docker is a plus).
-*   **Backend and frontend engineers** with experience and passion for real time communication, security, and scale.
-Individuals in the intersection between telco and software development are especially relevant.
-*   **Mobile core network** experts that can help us bring the telecom world into the Internet world.
-*   **Product Managers** to help us build products on the telecom stack

-If you would like to join us, please write a bit about yourself and email us at <career@wgtwo.com>.
-We take your privacy seriously, so we have created a [privacy page](/privacy) to explain how we treat your data.

 ## Working at Working Group Two
 We're a distributed team, but invest in people getting to know each other across locations.